izzy2lost/UnrealEngineUWP/Engine/Plugins/Experimental/Mover/README.md

 **Sim Blackboard Is Not Yet Rollback-Friendly:** When rollbacks occur, the blackboard's contents are simply invalidated.
 Although the blackboard is useful for avoiding repeating computations from a prior frame, movement logic cannot always rely on it having a valid entry and should have a fallback.

+**Multiple Modifiers of the Same Type:** Currently Mover expects there to be only one modifier of a given type active at a time.
+This can be worked around by overriding the Matches function and use more criteria than just the type, as long as that criteria is reflected by data included in the NetSerialize function.